Green Mountain Club

 Bolton Lodge is rented July 1st through March 31st.
 For reservations, please use the reservation system below.
 You can call the Green Mountain Club at (802) 241-8210 for any questions about the cabin.
 GMC does not offer a waitlist for reservations.
 Due to the camp’s high winter demand, renters are encouraged to book the cabin on the day reservations become available for the following winter season or visit this site periodically to check on camp availability.

-As a new benefit, GMC members may take advantage of a 24-hour early reservation period when reservations open for each season in the spring.
-Reservations for July 2021 through March 2022 will open up May 12th at 10 AM for GMC members and May 13th at 10 AM for the general public.
+GMC members may take advantage of a 24-hour early reservation period when reservations open for each season in the spring.
+Reservations for July 2025 through March 2026 will open up March 13th at 12 PM for GMC members and March 14th at 12 PM for the general public.
+For information and reminders on reservation schedules, please ensure you are signed up for GMC emails.

 Reservations: